|How common are oral tumors in cats and dogs?

 What are the symptoms of oral tumors in cats and dogs?

 Most cats and dogs with oral cancer have a mass in the mouth noticed by the owner but tumors are rarely seen by the

 owners in the pharynx.
 Pets with oral tumors have symptoms of increased salivation (drooling), facial swelling, mouth

 bleeding, weight loss, foul breath, oral discharge, difficulty swallowing, or pain when opening the mouth.
 Loose teeth could

 be indicative of bone destruction due to the tumor.

 How is the diagnosis of oral tumors made?

 A thorough diagnostic evaluation of oral tumors is critical due to the variety of different tumors that could be present.

-located in the back of the mouth or on the tongue.
-If the tumor is suspected to be malignant, chest X-ray can be done prior
+in the back of the mouth or on the tongue.
+If the tumor is suspected to be malignant, chest X-ray can be done prior to

 >40% of the bone is destroyed so what appears to be a normal X-ray cannot exclude the tumor's bone invasion.
 Advanced